A New PageOn August 15, 2018 by Elyse

 Many of these neglected stories come from the Library of Congress’ collection of digitized newspapers, the majority of which are from the late 19th and early 20th centuries.
-Equally compelling tales can be found in obscure books, random articles and dusty corners of the Internet.
-Although I am not a trained historian, be assured that I’m curious and neurotic enough to research them as well as a non-professional with internet access can manage.
+Equally compelling tales are found in obscure books, random articles and other dusty corners of the Internet.
+Although I am not a trained historian, I approach each story with a deep curiosity and research the facts and context as well as any internet-savvy non-professional.

 Like Abner and Mary, I find myself turning over a new page in life and searching for the words to write my next chapter.
-Second Glance History is my effort to channel a passion for untold stories into something creative and concrete.
-I hope you’ll join me every other week as I discover tales from bygone eras and seek out the common threads that connect the “then” to the “now!”
+Second Glance History is my effort to creatively translate a passion for untold stories into a 21st century medium.
+I hope you’ll join me every other week as I discover tales from bygone eras and seek out the common threads connecting the “then” to the “now!”

 Disclaimer: The modern era is far from the first to grapple with rampant “fake news.”
 As I am neither a historian nor journalist, I make no claims about the accuracy or lack thereof of the above historical articles.
 I assert only that they make for a good story.